-A noble son liberates all twenty-one parentages.
+A noble son who is gained from wedded wife liberates all twenty-one parentages.
 The son safeguards entire humankind.
 The parental debt is immediately indebted or cleared by noticing the face of the son.
 Three debts: god, parentage and guru are released immediately touching the son-in-law.
 If one obtains grandson, great grandson, s/he gains heaven.
-The son gained from wedded wife enables to attend heaven whereas son gained from unwedded wife takes one to the hell (Ibid 7/10-13, p.72/73).

-There is a dialogue in the Garuda Purana between Babhuvahan and Sudev.
+The son enables to attend heaven whereas son gained from unwedded wife takes one to the hell.
+There is a dialogue in the Garud Puran between Babhrubahan and Sudev.
 The former is a King whereas the latter is a spirit.
-The dialogue lauded the important status of a son in the society.
-The spirit cannot be freed from the hell because he does not have any son or brotherhood .He requested the King to perform rites in order to free him from the hell and his acts.
+The dialogue has lauded the important status of a son in the society.
+The spirit cannot be freed from the hell because he does not have any son or brotherhood.
+He requests the King to perform rites in order to free him from the hell and his acts.
 The spirit offers the King with a precious Mani, the gem.
-The spirit said that the King is the brother of all the four castes-Brahman, Kshayatriya, Vaishya and Shudra.
+The spirit says that the King is the brother of all the four castes-Brahman, Kshayatriya, Vaishya and Shudra.
 The spirit would be freed if the King performed the rites.
 Upon his return to his Kingdom, he accomplishes the said rites and rituals sincerely.
-As a result, the spirit is liberated from the hell .He goes to the heaven .It is obvious that non-relatives can free the evil spirit, then why can't the patronage be emancipated with the sraddha performed by the son?
-(Ibid, 7/67, p.83)
+As a result, the spirit is liberated from the hell.
+He goes to the heaven.
+It is obvious that non-relatives can free the evil spirit, then why can't the patronage be emancipated with the sraddha performed by the son?

-I raised a question, "Doesn't Garuda Purana stimulates the people to give birth to a son?"
+I raised a question, "Doesn't Garuda Puran stimulates the people to give birth to a son?"

 Guru replied, "The dialogical context between the King Babhrubahan and the spirit Sudev has left a strong impact on the Hindu society.
 It stresses on the birth of a son in every family.
 Without a son, the ancestors cannot attend mokshya, the salvation.
 Hence, every Hindu couple desires and determines to give birth to a son child.
 There are many instances that in temptation of a son, some couple gives birth to even five or six daughters.
-This is the solely impact of Garuda Puran".
+This is the solely impact of Garud Puran".
 The capable children are solace in parents' old age.

-I found that most of the bereaved Hindu families recite the Purana.
+I found that most of the bereaved Hindu families recite the Puran.
 Those people who attend to listen it, are influenced by the importance of a son child.
 Therefore, it is natural that the society hopes for a son to liberate the parents after they leave the material world.
 The society has been practising the principle of giving birth to a son child.
 The son is regarded a medium to obtain the heaven.

-On the other hand , there is a practice of naming the son by the god's names like; Krishna ,Narayan , Hari , Ram ,Gobinda , Murari , Basudev,Damodar , Acyut, Keshab etc. Even the sinner obtains the heaven if s/he calls his son at the time of dying "Krishna" or "Narayan".
+On the other hand, there is a practice of naming the son by the god's names like; Krishna ,Narayan , Hari , Ram ,Gobinda , Murari , Basudev,Damodar , Acyut, Keshab etc. Even the sinner obtains the heaven if s/he calls his son at the time of dying "Krishna" or "Narayan".
 For the example, when Azamil, a devil was breathing his last, called his son "Narayan","Narayan" many times.
-As a result, he was liberated and gained the heaven (Ibid, 7/17, p.87).
+As a result, he was liberated and gained the heaven .
 Actually, he was not chanting any god's name.
-He was calling his loved son "Narayan."
+He was calling his loved son, "Narayan."

 Gods worship the religious noble son.
 Good son should donate all the (necessary) things if the parents are in the last breathing.
-(Ibid, 8 / 113, p.103)

-"What is the position of daughter in case she has to do last rituals, guru?"
+"What is the position of daughter in case she has to do the last rituals, guru?"